sectorsedgecommunity/mapping-docs/docs/json/gamemodes.md

 - At least 2 Rush Objectives in at least 1 stage

 ## Salvage
 Salvage was a game mode in which 2 teams fight over harvesting meteors that fall mid-game.
 Salvage was removed from the game to be replaced by another similar game mode that never released.
+When Salvage is the active game mode, the team information and match time HUDs disappear.
+The game mode on the scoreboard is `All`, which is most likely a placeholder.
 - `MeteorBottom` attribute is set correctly
 - `MeteorTop` attribute is set correctly
 - `MeteorBreachChance` attribute is set correctly